Linaro/Connect/_posts/sfo15/2015-09-22-sfo15-210-kernel-mainline-status-of-mobile-chipsets.markdown

 excerpt: "In this session, Tim Bird will discuss the mainline status of several Arm SoCs used in mobile products.
 The average phone uses kernel software that is 3 years old, 20 versions behind mainline, and has 1 to 3 million lines of code out-of-tree.
-  Tim will describe the \u201CDevice Mainlining\u201D project of the Linux Foundation CE Workgroup, which seeks to address this problem.
-Some of the activities of this project are: \n* publishing tools for mainline analysis \n* finding big areas where multiple vendors have code out of tree \n* identifying institutional barriers to corporate developer mainlining, and addressing them through education, training, and collaboration \n* working with upstream to address deficient sub-systems or needed maintainer assistance\n\nIt is hoped that discussion will ensue about ways to continue enhancing this work, to get more SoC code mainlined."
+  Tim will describe the “Device Mainlining” project of the Linux Foundation CE Workgroup, which seeks to address this problem.
+Some of the activities of this project are:
+  \n* publishing tools for mainline analysis \n* finding big areas where multiple vendors have code out of tree \n* identifying institutional barriers to corporate developer mainlining, and addressing them through education, training, and collaboration
+  \n* working with upstream to address deficient sub-systems or needed maintainer assistance\n\nIt is hoped that discussion will ensue about ways to continue enhancing this work, to get more SoC code mainlined."
 featured_image_name: SFO15210KernelMainlineStatusofMobileChipsets.jpg
 image_name: SFO15210KernelMainlineStatusofMobileChipsets.jpg
 image: /assets/images/featured-images/SFO15210KernelMainlineStatusofMobileChipsets.jpg